Timings : 6:00 AM - 6:00 PM

 Time Required : Less than 1 hour

 A grand example of ancient Chalukya architecture, the Malegitti Shivalaya Fort and Temple is an elegantly carved, rock-cut temple atop a rugged rocky outcrop in Badami.
-The temple was built in the 7th century, and is perhaps the earliest and best surviving example of the magnificence of the Dravida style in the early Chalukya architecture.
+The temple was built in the 7th century and is perhaps the earliest and best surviving example of the magnificence of the Dravida style in the early Chalukya architecture.
+The Fort is located next to the Badami Archeological Museum.
+There's a breathtaking view of the lake and the caves from here.

 ₹ 3,500 onwards